MaticMarkovic/Measuring-system-for-determining-the-quality-of-LED-light-sources/README.md

 ARDUINO_illuminance_measurement_VEML7700.ino
 -
 The measuring system uses a sensor of illuminance manufactured by Adafruit with the designation VEML7700.
-Sensor is connected to Microcontroler Arduino UNO using I2C communication protocol.
+Sensor is connected to microcontroler Arduino UNO using I2C communication protocol.